Spiritual Inquiry & Mentoring

 - Practicing contemplative awareness

-A spiritual mentor is not a spiritual teacher or guru, and is someone who has a depth of practice, relevant experiences and training, and who keeps on participating in the mystery of life.
-For me this work has grown organically out of my work as a contemplative psychotherapist, and other reflective work with individuals and groups.
-I was raised a Roman Catholic, and my own spiritual path and practices have a Buddhist orientation and come from an Earth-Centred tradition.
-I participate in Vision Quests, and since 1998 I have regularly sat Vipassana (Insight) meditation retreats, including 2 month-long silent retreats.
-I have undertaken formal study of Buddhist teachings through Gaia House’s Dharma Study Programme, and day-to-day the path of relationships and conscious living continue to be great teachers for me.
+A spiritual mentor is not a spiritual teacher or guru, and is someone who has a depth of practice, relevant experiences and training, and who keeps on participating in the mystery of life with an open heart.
+For me this work has grown organically through years of meditation, being at art school, my work as a contemplative psychotherapist and facilitating contemplative inquiry groups.
+I was raised a Roman Catholic, and my life path and practices have influences from the Buddhist tradition, earth-centred spirituality, poetry and paying deep attention to what causes suffering and what brings genuine happiness.
+Inspiration and guidance comes from wise ones who have walked this path before me, solitary and group meditation retreats, including 2 month-long silent retreats, and from participating in Vision Quests.